 The quorum at a meeting of a Joint Committee must be consistent with Standing Order 11.1.
-Local authorities participating in the Joint Committee may decide, by agreement, whether the quorum includes one or more members appointed by each local authority or any party.
+Community Boards participating in the Joint Committee may decide, by agreement, whether the quorum includes one or more members appointed by each Community Board or any party.